jasonangelov/monocopter_flight_controller/README.md

 ESP32-based autonomous flight controller for a single-rotor drone with thrust vectoring control.

+### What is this project?
+A **monocopter** is a drone that flies using a single thrust column and steers by **vectoring** that thrust with small fins.
+This build uses a **coaxial, counter-rotating propeller pair** (to cancel torque) plus four fin servos for control.
+Sensors (IMU, optical flow, LiDAR) tell us attitude, height, and motion over the ground; the ESP32 runs the control loop and exposes a Wi-Fi/Telnet tuning interface.

+### Project aspirations
+- **Stable hover:** Achieve stable hover with minimal drift.
+- **Controllable movement:** Accurately follow live commands to control position, height, and velocity.
+- **Autonomous landing:** Automatically land/return.

 ## Features
 - 200Hz cascade PID control loop
 - IMU-based attitude stabilization (BNO055)